evkx/evkx.github.io/content/technology/lights/ambientlighting/_index.md

 weight: 3
 ---
 <!-- markdownlint-disable MD033 -->

- Interior ambient lighting has evolved from a functional feature to a design element that can elevate the aesthetics of the car's interior, creating a unique and personalized environment for the driver and passengers.
+Interior ambient lighting has evolved from a functional feature to a design element that elevates the aesthetics of the car's interior, creating a unique and personalized environment for the driver and passengers.

 {{< sitefiguresized thumb="technology/lights/ambientlighting/mercedeseqsambientlighting_1_st.jpg" width="3000" height="2250" title="Mercedes EQS Ambient lighting" >}}